PatternBuilder/patternbuilder.github.io/docs/using_pattern_builder.md

     1. Not good for complex field setups since hand mapping takes time and is error prone.
     1. How:
         1. Override the node view of a given content type.
         1. Use the existing Drupal fields to build the render object using the PatternBuilder Library.
+For more detail, see section ["PHP Library" > "Rendering a Schema"](pattern_builder_library.md#rendering-a-schema).
         1. Set the node view content as the rendered object.

 3. (TODO) Component library only, No importer